dyegosutil/aws-s3-presigned-post/README.md

 Generating S3 post data for uploading files into public access s3 buckets is not included in this library since it is pretty straight forward.
 That is, the only parameters necessary are the ```key``` and ```file```.

+# How to use

+## Notes

+When ```content-length-range``` is used, it is not necessary to specify this condition while using the pre signed post, even though it is in the policy.
+Note that this is the only exception, all other valuedConditions should be passed to aws otherwise it will return an error

 # Features to be added

 - Add a way to pass string params and make the lib compatible with any new fields aws might start supporting